 - Transmission of parasite.
-If you're the next person this mosquito bites, it can transmit malaria parasites to you.
+If this mosquito bites you in the future, it can transmit malaria parasites to you.

 - In the liver.
-The parasites then travel to your liver — where some types can lie dormant for as long as a year.
+Once the parasites enter your body, they travel to your liver — where some types can lie dormant for as long as a year.